Stephen-Seo/AnotherAURHelper/README.md

 `update.py` now does integrity checks before building with `makechrootpkg`.
 It is no longer necessary to modify the `/usr/bin/makechrootpkg` because the integrity checks are done separately.

+If the hook was used previously, remove it from `/etc/pacman.d/hooks` and reinstall devtools.